 GLOBAL MARKETS-Stocks gain on solid results, but virus keeps safe-havens alive

-Global equity markets edged higher on Wednesday on strong results from Apple and others but concerns about the coronavirus outbreak in China dampened investor enthusiasm, keeping a safe-haven bid in gold and the dollar alive.
+Global equity markets edged higher on Wednesday on strong results from Apple and others but concerns about the coronavirus outbreak in China kept a safe-haven bid in gold and the dollar alive.

 The yield on benchmark U.S. Treasuries and German bunds fell as the United States and Japan evacuated their nationals from the virus' epicenter.
-The death toll from the virus rose by 27 to 133, and the other 1,459 cases were confirmed.
-A Chinese government economist said the outbreak could cut China's first-quarter growth by one point to 5% or lower as the crisis hits sectors from mining to luxury goods.
+The death toll from the virus rose by 27 to 133, and another 1,459 cases were confirmed.
+A Chinese government economist said the outbreak could cut China's first quarter growth by one point to 5% or lower as the crisis hits sectors from mining to luxury goods.

-Investors awaited a statement from the U.S. Federal Reserve at the end of a two-day policy-setting meeting at 2 p.m.
-EST (1900 GMT).
-Since the Fed cut rates in October, policymakers have agreed to keep their target policy rate in the current range of 1.50% and 1.75% until there is a significant change in the economic outlook.
+Investors took in stride the Federal Reserve's first policy meeting of the year as it left interest rates unchanged.
+Officials pointed to continued moderate U.S. economic growth and a "strong" job market.
+Treasury yields were little changed after the Fed released a statement.
+Benchmark U.S. stock indexes ticked up to the day's highs before paring the bump, while the dollar held on to its gains against the euro and yen.
+Since the Fed cut rates in October, policymakers have kept their target rate in a range of 1.50% and 1.75%.

-"The virus certainly is on people's minds.
+"The virus certainly is on people's mind.
 People think it's a temporary thing, it's certainly something that could get worse before it gets better," he said.
 "That is not priced into the market right now."
-MSCI's gauge of stocks across the globe gained 0.22% as emerging market stocks lost 0.48%.
+MSCI's gauge of stocks across the globe gained 0.29% as emerging market stocks lost 0.34%.
+Mexico's bolsa index bucked the downdraft in emerging markets, rising about 1%.

-Gold gained as concerns about economic growth due to the coronavirus buoyed safe-haven demand.
-Spot gold added 0.3% to $1,570.75 an ounce.
+U.S. President Donald Trump signed a new trade agreement with Canada and Mexico into law on Wednesday, replacing the 26-year-old North American Free Trade Agreement.
+The pan-European STOXX 600 index rose 0.44%, with the euro zone banks index gaining 1%.

 Oil was mixed as worries both about the coronavirus and swelling U.S. crude inventories weighed on prices.
 Talk that the Organization of the Petroleum Exporting Countries could extend crude output cuts provided support.
-Brent crude gained 31 cents to $59.82 a barrel, while U.S. crude was down 4 cents at $53.44.
+Brent crude gained 30 cents to settle at $59.81 at barrel, while U.S. crude fell 15 cents to settle at $53.33.

 Demand strengthened for the dollar index and the safe-haven Japanese yen firmed modestly.
 A risk-off tone returned to currency markets amid uncertainty about coronavirus.
-The dollar index rose 0.13%, with the euro down 0.19% to $1.0999.
-The yen weakened 0.01% versus the greenback at 109.17 per dollar.
+The dollar index fell 0.01%, with the euro down 0.04% to $1.1016.
+The yen strengthened 0.07% versus the greenback at 109.10 per dollar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)